Riley Herbst: Xfinity Series

 Herbst began the 2023 season with a sixth-place finish at Daytona.
 He then scored five more consecutive top-ten finishes.
 Despite missing the playoffs, Herbst scored his first career win at Las Vegas.
 The end to his season was strong, as the win was part of a five-race streak of top-five finishes.

 Remaining at SHR for 2024, Herbst repeated the previous year's result to finish sixth at Daytona.
 Having run in the top positions throughout the following race at Atlanta, he ran out of fuel whilst sitting second with a few laps left, eventually dropping to 15th.
 Herbst scored his first win of the season at Indianapolis after he made a spectacular last lap pass on Aric Almirola.
 Unfortunately, he would be knocked out of the first round of the playoffs.
 At Phoenix, Herbst gave Stewart–Haas Racing its final race win; he finished seventh in the points standings.

 On May 28, 2024, Stewart–Haas Racing announced it would shut down its NASCAR operations at the end of the season.

 Camping World Truck Series

 In 2018, Herbst was tabbed to drive for Kyle Busch Motorsports.
 He made his NASCAR Camping World Truck Series debut in the No. 51 at Gateway Motorsports Park finishing 8th and the No. 46 at his home track, Las Vegas Motor Speedway finishing 29th.

-On October 12, 2019, Herbst was passing Johnny Sauter on the final lap for the win in the tri-oval at Talladega Superspeedway but was blocked across the apron forcing NASCAR to penalize Sauter and give Spencer Boyd his first career win, Herbst would finish third.
+On October 12, 2019, Herbst was passing Johnny Sauter on the final lap for the win in the tri-oval at Talladega Superspeedway but was blocked across the apron, forcing NASCAR to penalize Sauter and give Spencer Boyd his first career win.
+Herbst would finish third.

-Herbst returned to the Truck Series in February 2021 for the Daytona road course race, driving the No. 17 Ford for David Gilliland Racing.
+Herbst returned to the Truck Series in 2021 for the Daytona road course race, driving the No. 17 Ford for David Gilliland Racing.
 He returned to the No. 17 truck for Daytona and Kansas in 2022.